hariprasad-neela/stock-portfolio-app/DESIGN_DOC.md

 - `app_config`: Stores Zerodha access tokens for session persistence.
 - `stocks`: Configuration table; only tickers where `display = TRUE` are populated in the frontend workbench.
 - `transactions`: Raw trade data used to calculate `open_quantity`.
+- *Note:* All portfolio-wide views require a JOIN on these two tables.

 ### 4.1 Selective Batching Workflow